maxpiva/fabric-sdk-net/README.md

 - Add .NET chaincode upload (source and/or compiled)
 - More Cleanup, and .NET Design Guidelines.
 Code already start to diverge from the original JAVA version
 - Remove JAVA idiosyncrasies
-- Continue with the split and re-order of the source code, some files are becoming unmanageable, like channel
 - Better Multi-Thread and Locking approach on some Methods.
 Like ServiceDiscovery Thread (Not felling right about it)

 On the SHIM